 • INVISALIGN: Invisalign consists of a series of clear, removable and custom-made appliances called aligners.
 These aligners work to create a beautiful smile by shifting teeth in incremental steps until they reach the desired position.
 The process involves taking a digital scan and creating a 3D model of the teeth.
 We then develop a customized treatment plan based on the specific shape of your mouth.
 Using advanced technology, we create a series of aligners that are worn for 1-2 weeks at a time until achieving the best smile!

-• RETAINERS: After finishing either braces or Invisalign treatment, we create retainers for patients to wear throughout the day.
+• RETAINERS: After finishing either braces or Invisalign treatment, we create retainers for patients to wear throughout the day which is the final stages of braces treatment.
 Retainers hold teeth in their new positions while the bone, gums and muscles adapt.
 They ensure that the teeth remain stable and continue to stay in their new and improved locations.

-Some important tips for wearing your retainers are:
+Some important tips for wearing your retainers during the braces finishing stages are:

 At Gorman & Bunch Orthodontics, we work hard to find the best treatment plan for your child at the right age, and we strive to make your family’s visits to any of our offices as pleasant, informative and productive as possible —- ultimately giving your child a happier and healthier smile and boosted self-confidence.

 If you’re curious about learning more about pediatric orthodontics, or are ready to schedule an initial consultation for your child, please don’t hesitate to reach out.
 We look forward to hearing from you!

 Excellent every time we’ve brought our kids.
 Thorough evaluations, knowledgeable doctors/staff, great with kids, and great results